alzh9000/predictron/README.md

 To view the video demo, go to https://youtu.be/dYdrdbDB2s0.

-To view slides, go to PredicTron - Harmony Hackathon Presentation.pdf.
+To view slides, go to PredicTron - tron Hackathon Presentation.pdf.

-You will need to connect a MetaMask wallet and connect it to the Harmony testnet.
-[Here](https://docs.harmony.one/home/network/wallets/browser-extensions-wallets/metamask-wallet) are some instructions from Harmony that can get you started.
+You will need to connect a MetaMask wallet and connect it to the tron testnet.
+[Here](https://docs.tron.one/home/network/wallets/browser-extensions-wallets/metamask-wallet) are some instructions from tron that can get you started.

 You will need to use a TronLink wallet and connect it to the TronLink Nile testnet.
 Go to [Tron documenation](https://developers.tron.network/docs/build-a-web3-app#install) and follow the instructions to install the TronLink extension.
 Then, create a wallet on TronLink and connect your wallet to the Nile testnet, so you can use our website with Tron.

 ## About
 Contract address: [0x8d3f00cabc107d969b09aac7373fced190f42510](https://explorer.pops.one/address/0x8d3f00cabc107d969b09aac7373fced190f42510)

-A project for the [Harmony University Hackathon](https://taikai.network/en/harmonyprotocol/hackathons/hackthefuture/overview).
+A project for the [tron University Hackathon](https://taikai.network/en/tronprotocol/hackathons/hackthefuture/overview).

 Made with ❤ by Jeremy ([@jeremyzhang01](https://twitter.com/jeremyzhang01)), Albert ([@AlbertWZhang](https://twitter.com/AlbertWZhang)), Charles ([@charlesma_20](https://twitter.com/charlesma_20)), and Ash ([@ashlan_ahmed](https://twitter.com/ashlan_ahmed))